-Beginning May 22 at 5 p.m., Executive Order 141 eases some restrictions on travel, business operations, and mass gatherings.
-Specifically, the order allows gatherings of no more than 25 individuals outdoors and 10 indoors, as long as proper social distancing practices are observed.
-This order has been extended to at least August 7, and wearable face masks are now required in indoor and outdoor public spaces where social distancing of six feet is not possible at all times.
+Beginning May 22 at 5 p.m., Executive Order 141 eased some restrictions on travel, business operations, and mass gatherings.
+Specifically, the order allowed gatherings of no more than 50 individuals outdoors and 25 indoors, as long as proper social distancing practices were being observed.
+This order was extended to October 2, and wearable face masks are now required in indoor and outdoor public spaces where social distancing of six feet is not possible at all times.
 Restaurants may continue dine-in service, and pools, salons, and personal care establishments may also open as long as all limit indoor occupancy to 50% of normal capacity and clean regularly, and require customers to wear masks.
 Under this order, a number of nonessential businesses are to remain closed to the public, including bars, nightclubs, museums, playgrounds, gyms, fitness studios, and indoor entertainment venues.

 North Carolina’s Stay at Home Order

 In effect March 27 – May 22, 2020 (expired)

 On April 9, Gov. Cooper issued a statewide Stay at Home Order directing people to stay at home except to visit essential businesses, to exercise outdoors or to help a family member.
-Specifically, the order bans gatherings of more than 10 people and directs everyone to physically stay at least 6 feet apart from others.
+Specifically, the order banned gatherings of more than 10 people and directed everyone to physically stay at least six feet apart from others.
 Additional executive orders have been issued to address specific needs and strengthen social distancing requirements, including Executive Order 131 outlining and explaining policies for retail establishments and "essential businesses," and Executive Order 135 which extends the original Stay at Home Order to May 8, at which time the state enters Phase One of the plan to loosen restrictions.

 North Carolina’s Stay at Home Order | Executive Order 131 (Policies for Retail Establishments)